-Programs that bring in school-aged children and toddlers can give residents a chance to enjoy the thrills of being a grandparent.
+A benefit of intergenerational projects that bring school-aged children and toddlers to senior living communities is that they can give residents a chance to enjoy the thrills of being a grandparent.
 During this intergenerational bonding, staff members often see residents laughing, teaching, and learning from the little ones.

 Intergenerational interaction enriches your loved one’s day-to-day life by improving happiness and giving a sense of belonging.
 Many residents are often confined to activities that suit their physical limitations.
 The benefit of interacting with children is that residents can participate to their own abilities.
 Having regularly scheduled interaction provides an activity that many residents look forward to all week long.

 Intergenerational programs are becoming more and more prevalent in senior living communities due to the astonishing benefits for both seniors and children.
 The acceptance, knowledge, and excitement exchanged between the generations creates purpose and joy.
 Here at Wentworth Senior Living, we recently began offering a weekly program called Wiggles and Wisdom.
 During the session, young children, accompanied by a caregiver or parent, join the residents to enjoy upbeat songs, participate in crafts, read books, and utilize props such as maracas and other musical instruments.

 When looking for senior living communities for your loved one, ask if they offer any intergenerational activities.
 And encourage your children and grandchildren to interact with older adults.
 It’s a beneficial experience for all parties.